 There Kaz' dad told us the story that real reason Kano developed his judo maxims was to keep his fighters tame and under control.

 At the root of Kano's judo are these two principles; seiryoku zenyo (to make the best use of your power or be energy efficient) and jita kyoei (to go forward together with your opponent or win/win).
-The ultimate goal of judo is Jiko no Kansei (to seek perfection of character or self-actualization).
+These principals added together along with the adage Onore wo tsukushite Naru wo matsu (do your best and await the result) will work towards the ultimate goal of judo is Jiko no Kansei (to seek perfection of character.
+In his lecture The Contribution of Judo to Education Kano Shihan addresses this further.

-Abraham Maslow would later define this as the highest level of fulfillment in his Hierarchy of Needs or Self-Actualization.
-This is a person who really knows themselves in terms of the good, bad, and even the ugly.
+Abraham Maslow would later define this as the highest level of fulfillment in his Hierarchy of Needs or self-actualization.
+This is a person who really knows themself in terms of the good, bad, and even the ugly.
 They can accept positive self-criticism and even seek it out.
 They know their own proclivities and are able to laugh at themselves.

 For instance, people often make jabs at me about my hogging the microphone or the spotlight at events or meetings.
 Rather than take offense, I've learned to embrace these jabs and laugh at myself!
 This is in contrast to some very high ranking judo Sensei I've seen take offense to being told they were too intense.